Citrus Heights Water District Projects

 In 1992, the State of California required all new water connections to be metered.
 In 1995 CHWD’s wholesale water supplier, San Juan Water District (SJWD), renewed its contract with the U.S. Bureau of Reclamation (USBR) to receive USBR contract water.
 The Federal contract contained a requirement for all water connections using USBR contract water be metered by 2025.
 In 1997, CHWD began a Voluntary Residential Metering Program for all customer connections.
 Through this program and other installation projects, the District became fully metered in December 2006 and began metered billing in January 2008.

-CHWD anticipates that the new generation of meters being considered for installation will provide real-time measurements of water usage.
+CHWD anticipates that the new generation of meters being considered for installation could provide real-time measurements of water usage.
 These meters would allow customers to track their water usage on demand and make it easier to detect small leaks before they become big problems.
+The District will continue to regular updates regarding implementation of the Meter Replacement Program to its customers.

-To reduce cost, the District has partnered with 10 other water agencies in the region to plan for the installation and funding of the next generation(s) of water meters.
-By creating this regional consortium of agencies, the District, along with these other agencies, will seek to reduce costs through economies of scale for bulk meter purchases, a regional meter testing program, and other service enhancements.
+The District formed a partnership with 11 local water agencies to complete a regional Water Meter Planning Study which includes a review of existing meter inventory, an assessment of new meter technology, meter testing options, and future financial planning strategies.
+The goal is to replace aging water meters and implement a meter testing program.
+By creating this regional consortium of agencies, the District, along with these other agencies, seeks to reduce costs through economies of scale for bulk meter purchases, a regional meter testing program, and other service enhancements.